 (a) For each Ancillary Service sub-type, the Ancillary Service MW capability for each Resource in the QSE’s portfolio for a given hour in the RUC Snapshot or at the end of the Adjustment Period (ASMWCAPSNAP and ASMWCAPADJ) is calculated as the minimum of:

-(i) HSL minus LSL in the COP if the Resource is On-Line (ON, ONOS, ONSC, and ONL).
-If a Generation Resource COP Resource Status is OFF or OFFQS, only the COP HSL is used.
+(i) HSL minus LSL in the COP if the Resource is On-Line (ON, ONOS, ONSC, ONEMR, ONRUC, ONOPTOUT, and ONL).
+If a Generation Resource COP Resource Status is OFF, OFFQS, or DRRS, only the COP HSL is used.
 For a Combined Cycle Train, the Resource refers to a particular Combined Cycle Generation Resource belonging to that Combined Cycle Train.
-For a Combined Cycle Train, select the Combined Cycle Generation Resource that is On-Line (ON or ONOS) with the highest HSL.
+For a Combined Cycle Train, select the Combined Cycle Generation Resource that is On-Line (ON, ONEMR, ONRUC, ONOPTOUT, or ONOS) with the highest HSL.
 If none of the Combined Cycle Generation Resources of a Combined Cycle Train are On-Line, then select the Combined Cycle Generation Resource that has the highest HSL and a COP Resource Status of OFF and that can be started up within 30 minutes;

 (ii) Submitted Ancillary Service Offer MW quantity for the Ancillary Service type/sub-type;